evancz/guide.elm-lang.org/core_language.md

 The keywords `if` `then` `else` are used to separate the conditional and the two branches so we do not need any parentheses or curly braces.

-Elm does not have a notion of &ldquo;truthiness&rdquo; so numbers and strings and lists cannot be used as boolean values.
+Elm does not have a notion of “truthiness” so numbers and strings and lists cannot be used as boolean values.
 If we try it out, Elm will tell us that we need to work with a real boolean value.

 Now let's make a function that tells us if a number is over 9000.